Links on Android Authority may earn us a commission. Learn more.

 The best Fitbit Sense and Versa 3 bands

-We’ve added a link to our overall Fitbit Versa 3 and Sense guide below, but here are just a few of our favorite picks.
+Are you still rocking the tried and true Versa 3 or Fitbit Sense?
+Both models share interchangeable bands.
+In fact, they can even share bands with their newer siblings.
+We’ve added a link to our Fitbit Versa 3 and Sense band guide below, but here are just a few options to consider.

 Maledan sport band

 The Versa 3 and the Fitbit Sense already come with flexible silicone bands on board, but Maledan takes it one step further.
-These ultra-affordable sport bands cost just $11 for a pack of four, and are perfect for the weight room.
+These ultra-affordable sport bands cost around $120for a pack of four and are perfect for the weight room.
 A series of holes running the length of the band add breathability and a touch of style.
+We find that for truly sweaty workouts, perforated bands provide the best experience.

 Shangpule metal band

 Shangpule’s metal band is for when you need to leave the gym behind.
-It’s one of the classier-looking bands you can get for Fitbit’s smartwatches, and it won’t hurt your wallet.
+It’s one of the classier-looking bands you can get for Fitbit’s smartwatches, and it won’t hurt your wallet either.
 You can add and remove links throughout this $11 bracelet, making it easy to nail down the perfect fit.
-Plus, you can choose from four metallic hues.
+Plus, you have the choice of four metallic hues.

 More options: The best Fitbit Versa 3 and Sense bands